pboling/railsbling.com/content/posts/rubygems/current_list.md

 +++

+# I'm a Tidelift Maintainer

+## What is Tidelift?

+Tidelift maximizes the health and security of the open source powering your applications.
+Provides the tools, data, and strategies that help organizations assess risk and improve the health, security, and resilience of the open source used in their applications.

+Tidelift partners directly with maintainers like me and pays them to ensure the open source software organizations rely on meets enterprise standards now and into the future.

+[Check it out](https://tidelift.com/subscription/pkg/rubygems-oauth2?utm_source=rubygems-oauth2&utm_medium=referral&utm_campaign=enterprise) if you need enterprise-level support for open source tools.

+If you need support for something [I wrote, or published](https://rubygems.org/profiles/pboling) that isn't listed here, please do [reach out](/contact).

+Below are the gems I currently maintain.

 | Gem                            | Blog        | Gitter      | DVCS                       | DLs                 | Stars                                          | DL Ranks            |
 |--------------------------------|-------------|-------------|----------------------------|---------------------|------------------------------------------------|---------------------|
 | `activerecord-tablefree`       | [🔗][🔗atf] | [💬][🏘atf] | [🐙][🪜atf]                | [![🔻atf-i]][💎atf] | [![⭐atf-i]][🪜atf]                             | [![🚦atf-i]][💎atf] |